Calcium carbonate: Biological sources

 Eggshells, snail shells and most seashells are predominantly calcium carbonate and can be used as industrial sources of that chemical.
-Oyster shells have enjoyed recent recognition as a source of dietary calcium, but are also a practical industrial source.
-Dark green vegetables such as broccoli and kale contain dietarily significant amounts of calcium carbonate, but they are not practical as an industrial source.
+Oyster shells have experienced recognition as a source of dietary calcium since the early 2010s, but also remain a practical industrial source.
+Dark green vegetables such as broccoli and kale contain dietarily significant amounts of calcium carbonate, but they not practical as an industrial source.

 Annelids in the family Lumbricidae, earthworms, possess a regionalization of the digestive track called calciferous glands, Kalkdrüsen, or glandes de Morren, that processes calcium and CO2 into calcium carbonate, which is later excreted into the dirt.
 The function of these glands is unknown but is believed to serve as a CO2 regulation mechanism within the animals' tissues.
 This process is ecologically significant, stabilizing the pH of acid soils.

 Extraterrestrial

 Beyond Earth, strong evidence suggests the presence of calcium carbonate on Mars.
 Signs of calcium carbonate have been detected at more than one location (notably at Gusev and Huygens craters).
 This provides some evidence for the past presence of liquid water.